Nightwalker: The Midnight Detective: Radio drama

 Radio drama adaptation by Yosuke Kuroda was broadcast in 1995 on KBS Kyoto.
 In 1996, it was decided to release it as a drama CD, but it was never released on a major label and was later distributed in very small numbers by doujin circles.

 Manga

 Manga adaptation by United Soji was published in Monthly Dengeki Comic Gao! in the September 1998 supplement, December 1998, and February 1999 issues.
 It is based on the radio drama version, and differs from the game and anime in many ways, such as setting and Shido's appearance and personality.
 It was not compiled in a book.
+There is also another manga by Ryuichi Makino.